BIGJRA/BIGJRA.github.io/rejuv.md

     -   Energy Ball

-Our second encounter with Nim sees her Pokémon with much stronger Pokémon with stronger Psychic attacks, but they’re still no match for a decent team.
-Good dark types and Pokémon that resist Psychic and/or Rock will do well here.
-Most of her Pokémon are slow and she doesn’t have any speed control, so if you can outspeed and cripple one or both of her Pokémon per turn you’ll likely find a way through this one.
+Our second encounter with Nim sees her Pokemon with much stronger Pokemon with stronger Psychic attacks, but they’re still no match for a decent team.
+Good dark types and Pokemon that resist Psychic and/or Rock will do well here.
+Most of her Pokemon are slow and she doesn’t have any speed control, so if you can outspeed and cripple one or both of her Pokemon per turn you’ll likely find a way through this one.

 Enter Akuwa Town and go with Aelita to the old man.
 We will explore Akuwa Town in a bit, but there are some quests we can do!
 Skip the